What is special about this course?

 Be part of a rapidly evolving sector, where the demand for healthy active lifestyles has brought about a drive for greater achievements in adventure sports and for the life-enhancing benefits of participation.
 With over 21 Olympic adventure sports disciplines, adventure sports performance and competition is a global phenomenon, and participants are demanding higher outcomes in their chosen areas, informed by expert coaches and leaders.

-You will gain an in-depth knowledge and understanding of the key elements of sports science, while applying them to the outdoor and adventure environment – all underpinned by a growing and deepening understanding of the meaning of ‘adventure’.
+This programme will provide you with an in-depth knowledge and understanding of the key elements of sports science, while teaching you to apply them to the outdoor and adventure environment – all underpinned by a growing and deepening understanding of the meaning of ‘adventure’.

 Advanced entry to year two or three: